mainmatter/gerust/blueprint/db/README.md

 ## Migrations

 Migrations are stored as plain SQL files under `migrations`.
-In order to maintain a stable order, migrations are sorted by creation date – the [`migration` generator](../cli/README.md) will automatically generate files with the correct prefix.
+To maintain a stable order, migrations are sorted by creation date – the [`migration` generator](../cli/README.md) will automatically generate files with the correct prefix.
+The generator creates empty migration files, it is up to the developer to fill them with SQL statements.

 [`fake`]: https://crates.io/crates/fake "fake on crates.io"
 [`sqlx`]: https://crates.io/crates/sqlx "SQLx on crates.io"